radiantlogic-v8/documentation-new/documentation/external-zookeeper-install-guide/04-testing-a-zookeeper-cluster.md

 In the following image, two Zookeeper nodes have gone offline.
 If the ZooKeeper ensemble only had three nodes to begin with, the loss of two nodes puts the service in a non-functional state since the quorum has been lost.
 The RadiantOne nodes are impacted at this point and will enter into a read-only mode where they cannot accept configuration changes nor client write operations.

+>[!warning]
->**Note - As an alternative to the default read-only mode, ZooKeeper can be configured for SHUTDOWN mode when the quorum is lost.
+>As an alternative to the default read-only mode, ZooKeeper can be configured for SHUTDOWN mode when the quorum is lost.
 In this case, the RadiantOne service on all cluster nodes shuts down.
-If this behavior is preferable, set "onZkWriteLossVdsServerBehavior" : "SHUTDOWN", for the
-/radiantone/v1/cluster/config/vds_server.conf node on the Main Control Panel > ZooKeeper tab.
-For more information, see the RadiantOne Deployment and Tuning Guide.**
+If this behavior is preferable, set "onZkWriteLossVdsServerBehavior" : "SHUTDOWN", for the /radiantone/v1/cluster/config/vds_server.conf node on the Main Control Panel > ZooKeeper tab.
+For more information, see the RadiantOne Deployment and Tuning Guide.

 ![An image showing ](Media/Image4.3.jpg)